toddnelsonllc/credit-analyst-ai/docs_product/PMD_credit_analyst_ai.md

 - Source documents will be curated and uploaded **only by the project owner** (not end users)
 - Uploaded documents will be **persistently stored**, not ephemeral per session
 - Streamlit will be used as both frontend and backend framework
+- Eventually move vector storage to the cloud (e.g. Weaviate)

 ---